Getting Started Teaching Online

 - Create a more detailed communications plan.
 Once you have more details about changes in the class, communicate them to students, along with more information about how they can contact you (email, online office hours, etc.).
 A useful communication plan also lets students know how soon they can expect a reply.
 They will have many questions, so try to figure out how you want to manage that.

 - Help students find what they need.
-Create and share a two minute course tour video using MediaSpace to show students where to find what they need in D2L and/or other tech you use.
+Create and share a two-minute course tour video using MediaSpace to show students where to find what they need in D2L and/or another tech you use.

 - For individualized support to launch your course, please reach out to our Instructional Designers and check out the Development, Training, & Drop-in Sessions Schedule.

 - Keep learning!
 Browse the tools and teaching strategies on the Instructional Design website on these topics and much more: